whitevanillaskies/whitebloom/docs/open_whitebloom.md

   └── IPC protocol mapping for read/save
 ```

 Binding specs are community-driven.
 Whoever builds a viewer for a new platform writes the binding spec.
 The core spec, HEP, and all shells work unchanged across every binding.
+Product-specific workspace UX may vary substantially between bindings without fragmenting the open spec.

 ## Module packaging